Google Ad Manager outage costs ad sales for large websites - ExBulletin

 Google Ad Manager outage costs ad sales for large websites

-OAKLAND, Calif., Dec.
-8 (Reuters) – Google’s service, which many large websites rely on to sell and display ads, was down for about three hours on Thursday, causing major downtime during the critical holiday period.
-The news publisher’s income has been cut off, two sources familiar with the matter said.
-Said.
+OAKLAND, Calif.
+(Reuters) – Google’s service, which many large websites rely on to sell and display ads, was down for about three hours on Thursday, cutting revenue for a major news publisher during the critical holiday period. lost, said two sources familiar with the matter.

 News websites such as The New York Times, Washington Post, Wall Street Journal and Los Angeles Times have been affected by the issue, one of the sources said.